dalaing/dalaing.github.io/about.md

 ### Who I am

 My name is Dave Laing.
+I'm currently a Senior Functional Programmer at the Data61 FP Lab.

-I've been programming since 2002, variously using Scala, Java, Python, x86 assembly and C++.
+I've been programming professionally since 2002, variously using Scala, Java, Python, x86 assembly and C++.
 There was a PhD in Computer Science somewhere in the middle.

 I'm also a co-organizer of [BFPG](http://www.bfpg.org), aka the Brisbane Functional Programming Group.